hupf/techkafi-headless-components/slides.md

 level: 2
 ---

-Headless components might be what you need.
+Headless components might be what you want.

 ---
 transition: slide-up